 In the event that a change in chief or deputy advisor is necessitated by other acceptable reasons, such as those related to harassment, however, only the approval of the Faculty Meeting is required.

 Article 4 (Guidance Carried Out by the Guidance Committee)

 Aside from the prescribed events in these bylaws, the guidance committee should hold periodic meetings at which the candidate reports the progress of his/her research.

 Article 5 (Submission of Research Plan)

-After six months (excluding time studying abroad or on leave of absence) of the establishment of the guidance committee, the Ph.D. candidate should submit a research plan (approximately 12,000 characters in Japanese or 4,000 words in English) written in the prescribed format.
-(There are designated dates for this submission in February and September.)
+After one semester (excluding time studying abroad or on leave of absence) of the establishment of the guidance committee, the Ph.D. candidate should submit a research plan (approximately 12,000 characters in Japanese or 4,000 words in English) written in the prescribed format.
+(There are designated dates for this submission.)
 Candidates should submit this after receiving approval from their guidance committee.
 (Candidates need not be physically present in order to submit the plan).
-The Faculty Meeting should approve the research plan in March or October.
+The Faculty Meeting should approve the research plan.